Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 ### Determine Test Input-Output

 The next step is to determine sample input into the problem and the resulting output.
-This allows the applicant to verify how well they understand the problem and how the solution should perform.
+This allows the applicant to verify how well they understand the problem and identify how the answer is determined.

-When creating sample input-output look for edge-cases and nominal cases.
-Solicit feedback from the interviewer to verify that your sample input and output values are correct and you understand the problem.
+When creating sample input-output look for edge-cases.
+Solicit feedback from the interviewer to verify that the sample input and output values are correct and you understand the problem.

-Keep the sample input and output values because they can be useful in testing the solution.
+Keep note of the sample input and output values because they can be useful in testing the solution.

 It can also be quite helpful to ask for **test cases**.
 Some interviewers may provide pre-written unit tests for the problem, others may provide useful input-output examples of their own.
 Candidates who ask for test cases also demonstrate a knowledge of Test Driven Development.